• Skip to primary navigation

 Trick or Treat – Halloween STEM Activities

-How tall can you build a creepy structure using Halloween candy?
-Lemon Lime Adventures used toothpicks and little candy pumpkins, but you could use straws and marshmallows, or even plasticine.
+Challenge a group of friends to find out who can build the tallest creepy structure using Halloween candy.
+Lemon Lime Adventures used toothpicks and little candy pumpkins, but you could use straws, marshmallows or even plasticine.

-Can you make it strong enough to balance a pumpkin on top?
+Can anyone make it strong enough to balance a pumpkin on top?

 Halloween STEM Challenge - candy structures